 Just as the leaves will turn colors in the fall, real estate has seasons too, as Brennan points out; January to May is one season and September to November is another season as a result of closings in December and January, coinciding with the tax sessions.

-Vice President working out of Bridgehampton, noted both sellers and buyers became increasingly realistic in terms of pricing and inventory started to come down.
+, a Sotheby's Vice President working out of Bridgehampton, noted both sellers and buyers became increasingly realistic in terms of pricing and inventory started to come down.

 "Buyers are purchasing at every price point and the Hamptons truly offer something for everyone," Reece said, "So far, we are continuing to see a lot of activity in terms of showings, offers and sales."